 About Tina Dackemark Lawesson

-Meanwhile lets just say that we are proud Tina Dackemark Lawesson contributed a whooping 55 entries.
+But we are proud to say that Tina Dackemark Lawesson contributed 55 entries already.

 Click image to read the newsletter.

 At this year’s Society of Toxicology annual meeting SenzaGen’s in vitro Medical Device test method was awarded the Best Overall Abstract Award in the Medical Device and Combination Product Specialty Section.
 Authors Joshua J. Schmidt, Ph.D.
 Ron Brown Rose-Marie Jenvert, PhD Abstract 3020: Poster Board – P158: Applicability Domain of the GARDskin Medical Device Test […]

 In this interview CEO Axel Sjöblad comments the 2020 year-end report, ongoing projects, and the way forward.

 Are you attending the 2021 SOT Annual Meeting and ToxExpo?
 Come join our workshop presentation, hosted session and poster presentations to hear the latest news about GARD™ and how the assays are used for skin sensitization testing!
 Click image for more details about the program!

 SenzaGen’s sales during the full year 2020 tripled compared to 2019.
 Listen to CEO Axel Sjöblad commenting the 2020 performance in today’s conference call.
 Listen to CEO comment

 Thanks to all who attended our webinar ‘Why choose GARD for skin sensitization testing?’ last week.
 If you were not able to attend live, and wish to watch it, you can now access the webinar’s recording!
 Watch recording here!